Moddable-OpenSource/moddable/documentation/devices/qca4020/README.md

 > Note: If you change the ```configTOTAL_HEAP_SIZE ```, you will need to change ```RTOS_HEAP_SIZE``` in the **DefaultTemplateLinkerScript.ld** as described below.
 You will also need to rebuild **qurt** and **FreeRTOS** and copy them into the proper place, also described below.

-To assist in development, you may want to enable two additional configuration values to identify stack overflow and out of memory conditions.
+To assist in development, you may want to enable two additional configuration values to trigger 'C' callbacks for stack overflow and out of memory conditions.

-To trigger `vApplicationStackOverflowHook()` in `$MODDABLE/build/devices/qca4020/xsProj/src/main.c` on a stack overflow, change the following config value:
+To trigger the `vApplicationStackOverflowHook()` callback in `$MODDABLE/build/devices/qca4020/xsProj/src/main.c` on a stack overflow, change the following config value:

 	#define configCHECK_FOR_STACK_OVERFLOW  2

-To trigger `vApplicationMallocFailedHook()` when memory allocation fails, change the following config value:
+To trigger the `vApplicationMallocFailedHook()` callback when memory allocation fails, change the following config value:

 	#define configUSE_MALLOC_FAILED_HOOK    1

-#### Build qurt
+#### Build QuRT

 ###### Ref: [B] Development Kit User Guide - section 3.8

-Build the **qurt** adapter layer for FreeRTOS and copy it into place:
+Build the **QuRT** RTOS abstraction layer and copy the libraries into place:

     cd ~/qualcomm/qurt/FreeRTOS/2.0
     make all